Next: Bibliography

 If we apply the matrix

 of determinant 1 to the first sequence we obtain a permuted version of the second representatives.
 This shows that the corresponding 3-element sets of 1-dimensional subspaces are in one orbit.
-This means that is 3-homogeneous.
+This means that

 For our goal of normalizing a given sequence of 1-dimensional subspaces